Sajan Re Jhoot Mat Bolo: Plot

 Dhirubhai fixes Aarti's marriage but, in a dramatic turn of events, it is called off at the last moment.
 Dhirubhai decides to marry Aarti with Apoorva.
 He announces that the marriage will take place in India, in the presence of Apoorva's family.
 Apoorva tries to convey the truth to Aarti but realizes that it will break her heart.
 He asks his best friend Raju to set up his fake family in India before the marriage, which has to take place in a few days.

 Raju does the needful and when Apoorva arrives in India with Dhirubhai and Aarti, he comes face to face with family for the first time.
-From here starts a non-stop comical journey in which the family members, who are from varied backgrounds, try to find their feet in their new characters and live up to Dhirubhai and Aarti's expectations.
+From here starts a non-stop comical journey in which the family members, who are from various backgrounds, try to find their feet in their new characters and live up to Dhirubhai and Aarti's expectations.
 And the fake family never speaks truth to Dhirubhai.

 In a series of episodes particularly for a Valentine's Day special, the family was shown on a trip to Goa.
-On the trip, Dhirubhai crashes with Preeti who is roaming around in modern clothes.
+On the trip, Dhirubhai clashes with Preeti who is roaming around in modern clothes.
 What follows is a series of attempts by Apoorva to make him believe that doubles do exist in this world.
-Dhirubhai refuses to accept it but, in the end, as Apoorva was about to unfold the secret of his family, Dhirubhai meets his own look-alike and believes Apoorva.
+Dhirubhai refuses to accept it but, in the end, as Apoorva is about to unfold the secret of his family, Dhirubhai meets his own look-alike and believes Apoorva.
 Once again the family is saved from being destroyed.